nexodus-io/nexodus/docs/development/design/stack.md

 - We only support deployment on K8s
 - Kustomize is our deployment configuration tool
 - All manifests in `deploy/base` MUST be useable in any K8s distribution.
-- We allow operators to be used, provided they may also be installed on any K8s distribution.
+- We allow operators to be used, provided that either 1) they may also be installed on any K8s distribution, or 2) they are an optional component and are not needed for simple K8s deployment.
+- While we may use OpenShift for the project's production cluster, we will not make any changes that require the use of OpenShift to run a production instance of the service.

 ### Microservices First